 - Wanting some help telling an Epic Story for Harvard MBA Essay

-- Looking to work with the very best MBA guides in the Admissions Consulting Biz!
+- Looking to work with the very best MBA Coaches in the Admissions Consulting Biz!

 Are You Aligned with What the Harvard MBA Is All About?
 HBS’s Mission